ContainX/openstack4j/README.md

 </dependency>
 ```

-###### Using OpenStack4j with one of our connector modules
+**Using OpenStack4j with one of our connector modules**

 To configure OpenStack4j to use one of our supported connectors (Jersey 2, Resteasy, Apache HttpClient, OKHttp) [see the usage guide](https://github.com/gondor/openstack4j/tree/master/connectors)

+**A note about referencing Snapshots without Source**

-**NOTE** Snapshots are deploys to sonatype.
+Snapshots are deploys to sonatype.
 You will need to add the repository to your POM or Settings file.
 Releases (above) are deployed to maven central and this step is not required.

 Example POM based repository declaration to grab snapshots:
 ```xml